 Surrogacy is the process in which a patient carries and delivers a baby for another individual/couple who are referred to as the intended parent(s).
 Individuals and/or couples who commonly require surrogacy are the following:

-- The female is unable to carry a pregnancy due to a surgical or congenital absence of the uterus
+- The patient is unable to carry a pregnancy due to a surgical or congenital absence of the uterus

-- The female has an abnormality of the uterus that makes it unable for her to successfully carry a pregnancy
+- The patient has an abnormality of the uterus that makes it unable for them to successfully carry a pregnancy

-- Medical conditions that would threaten the health and safety of the intended mother if she were to carry a pregnancy
+- Medical conditions that would threaten the health and safety of the intended parent if they were to carry a pregnancy

 - Multiple unexplained previous IVF failures despite good quality embryos

 Two types of surrogacy exist including traditional and gestational surrogacy.
-In traditional surrogacy, the woman carrying the pregnancy has a genetic relationship to the child (her own egg was used to create the fetus).
-In gestational surrogacy, there is no genetic relationship between the surrogate and fetus she is carrying (another woman’s egg was used to create the fetus).
-The laws in Canada require that surrogacy can only occur in an altruistic fashion (no payment or benefit to the surrogate woman).
+In traditional surrogacy, the patient carrying the pregnancy has a genetic relationship to the child (their own egg was used to create the fetus).
+In gestational surrogacy, there is no genetic relationship between the surrogate and fetus they are carrying (another patient’s egg was used to create the fetus).
+The laws in Canada require that surrogacy can only occur in an altruistic fashion (no payment or benefit to the surrogate).
 There are a number of factors that must be considered when working with a surrogate.
 Due to the numerous medical legal and social complexities, RCC maintains a multidisciplinary approach involving nurses, physicians, reproductive psychologists, as well as referred lawyers who specialize in third party reproduction.
 While it’s quite rare to use a traditional surrogate, at RCC our team has experience in working with all types of surrogacy.